+Surgery for Breast Cancer

+October 1981

+NTIS order #PB82-124181

+CASE STUDY #17

-The Costs and Effectiveness of Nurse Practitioners July 1981 NTIS order #PB82-101326 CASE STUDY #16 THE IMPLICATIONS OF COST-EFFECTIVENESS ANALYSIS OF MEDICAL TECHNOLOGY IUUY 1981 BACKGROUND PAPER #2: CASE STUDIES OF MEDICAL TECHNOLOGIES CASE STUDY #16: THE COSTS AND EFFECTIVENESS OF NURSE PRACTITIONERS
+THE IMPLICATIONS OF COST-EFFECTIVENESS ANALYSIS OF MEDICAL TECHNOLOGY

+OCHORIS HIS

-THE IMPLICATIONS OF COST-EFFECTIVENESS ANALYSIS OF MEDICAL TECHNOLOGY JULY 1981 BACKGROUND PAPER #2: CASE STUDIES OF MEDICAL TECHNOLOGIES CASE STUDY #16: THE COSTS AND EFFECTIVENESS OF NURSE PRACTITIONERS Lauren LeRoy, C. Phil.
-Senior Research Associate With the assistance of:
+BACKGROUND PAPER #2: CASE STUDIES OF MEDICAL TECHNOLOGIES

+CASE STUDY #17: SURGERY FOR BREAST CANCER

-Sharon Solkowitz, B.S.
-Health Policy Intern Health Policy Program, University of California, San Francisco OTA Background Papers are documents that contain information believed to be useful to various parties.
-The information undergird formal OTA assessments or is an outcome of internal exploratory planning and evaluation.
-The material is usually not of immediate ${\tt policy}$ ${\tt interest}$ such as is contained in an OTA Report or Technical Memorandum, nor does it present options for Congress to consider.
+THE IMPLICATIONS OF COST-EFFECTIVENESS ANALYSIS OF MEDICAL TECHNOLOGY OCTOBER 1981 BACKGROUND PAPER #2: CASE STUDIES OF MEDICAL TECHNOLOGIES CASE STUDY #17: SURGERY FOR BREAST CANCER Karen Schachter, M.A.
+Formerly, Research Assistant Harvard School of Public Health, Boston, Mass.
+Duncan Neuhauser, Ph.
+D. Professor of Epidemiology and Community Health, Professor of Medicine Case Western Reserve University, School of Medicine, Cleveland, Ohio OTA Background Papers are documents that contain information believed to be useful to various parties.
+The information under-girds formal OTA assessments or is an outcome of internal exploratory planning and evaluation.
+The material is usually not of immediate policy interest such as is contained in an OTA Report or Technical Memorandum, nor does it present options for Congress to consider.

-For sale by the Superintendent of Documents, U.S. Government Printing Office, Washington, D.C.
+For sale by the Superintendent of Documents,

+U.S. Government Printing Office, Washington, D.C.
 20402

 Library of Congress Catalog Card Number 80-600161

 Foreword

-This case study is one of 17 studies comprising Background Paper #2 for OTA's assessment, The Implications of Cost-Effectiveness Analysis of Medical Technology.
-That assessment analyzes the feasibility, implications, and value of using cost-effectiveness and cost-benefit analysis (CEA/CBA) in health care decsionmaking.
+This case study is one of 17 studies comprising Background Paper #2 for OTA's assessment, The Implications Of Cost-Effectiveness Analysis Of Medical Technology.
+That assessment analyzes the feasibility, implications, and value of using cost-effectiveness and cost-benefit analysis (CEA/CBA) in health care decisionmaking.
 The major, policy-oriented report of the assessment was published in August 1980.
-In addition to Background Paper #2, there are four other background papers being published in conjunction with the assessment: 1) a document which addresses methodological issues and reviews the CEA/CBA literature, published in September 1980; 2) a case study of the efficacy and cost-effectiveness of psychotherapy, published in October 1980; 3) a case study of four common diagnostic X-ray procedures, to be published in summer 1981; and 4) a review of international experience in managing medical technology, published in October 1980.
-Another related report was published in September of 1979: A Review of Selected Federal Vaccine and Immunization Policies.
+In addition to Background Paper #2, there are four other background papers being published in conjunction with the assessment: 1) a document which addresses methodological issues and reviews the CEA/CBA literature, published in September 1980; 2) a case study of the efficacy and cost-effectiveness of psychotherapy, published in October 1980; 3) a case study of four common diagnostic X-ray procedures, to be published in Summer 1981; and 4) a review of international experience in managing medical technology, published in October 1980.
+Another related report was published in September of 1979: A Review Of Selected Federal Vaccine and Immunization Policies.

-The case studies in Background Paper #2: Case Studies of Medical Technologies are being published individually.
-They were commissioned by OTA both to provide information on the specific technologies and to gain lessons that could be applied to the broader policy aspects of the use of CEA/CBA.
+The case studies in Background Paper #2: Case Studies Of Medical Technologies are being published individually.
+They were commissioned by OTA both to provide information the specific technologies and to gain lessons that could be applied to the broader policy aspects of the use of CEA/CBA.
 Several of the studies were specifically requested by the Senate Committee on Finance.

 Drafts of each case study were reviewed by OTA staff; by members of the advisory panel to the overall assessment, chaired by Dr. John Hogness; by members of the Health Program Advisory Committee, chaired by Dr. Frederick Robbins; and by numerous other experts in clinical medicine, health policy, Government, and economics.
 We are grateful for their assistance.
 However, responsibility for the case studies remains with the authors.

 JOHN H. GIBBONS

-John H. Sibbous
+John H. Sibbons

 Director

-Advisory Panel on The Implications of Cost-Effectiveness Analysis of Medical Technology
+Advisory Panel on The Implications of Cost= Effectiveness Analysis of Medical Technology

 John R. Hogness, Panel Chairman President, Association of Academic Health Centers

 Stuart H. Altman

 Dean

 Florence Heller School Brandeis University

 James L. Bennington

 Chairman

-Department of Anatomic Pathology and Clinical Laboratories Children Hospital of San Francisco
+Department of Anatomic Pathology and

+Clinical Laboratories

+Children's Hospital of San Francisco

 John D. Chase

-Associate Dean for Clinical Affairs University of Washington School of Medicine
+Associate Dean for Clinical Affairs

+University of Washington School of Medicine

 Joseph Fletcher

+Visiting Scholar

+Medical Ethics

-Visiting Scholar Medical Ethics School of Medicine University of Virginia
+School of Medicine

+University of Virginia

 Clark C. Havighurst

-Professor of Law School of Law Duke University Sheldon Leonard
+Professor of Law

+School of Law

+Duke University

+Sheldon Leonard

 Manager

+Regulatory Affairs

-Regulatory Affairs General Electric Co.
+General Electric Co.